memgraph/memgraph/docs/user_technical/open-cypher.md

     MATCH (a {id: 723})-[r:Type *bfs..10]-(b {id: 882}) RETURN * LIMIT 1

-Breadth-fist expansion allows an arbitrary expression filter that determines if an expansion is allowed.
-Following is an example in which expansion is allowed only over edges whose `x` property is greater then `12` and nodes `y` whose property is lesser then `3`:
+Breadth-first expansion allows an arbitrary expression filter that determines if an expansion is allowed.
+Following is an example in which expansion is allowed only over edges whose `x` property is greater than `12` and nodes `y` whose property is less than `3`:

     MATCH (a {id: 723})-[*bfs..10 (e, n | e.x > 12 and n.y < 3)]-() RETURN *